dipAch/dipach.github.io/_posts/2025-04-03-find-number-of-islands.md

 tags: [graph, dfs, algorithms]
 ---

+Can you bring out the `Robinson Crusoe` in you and help explore the number of islands?

 ## Problem Statement

 You are given a 2-D matrix surface of size `n x m`.
-Each cell of the surface is either 1 (land) or 0 (water).
+Each cell of the surface is either **1 (land) or 0 (water)**.
-Find the number of islands on the surface.

 An island is surrounded by water and is formed by connecting adjacent lands horizontally or vertically.
 Assume all four edges of the surface are all surrounded by water.

+Can you find the number of islands on the surface?

 ### Example